DLMO (Dim Light Melatonin Onset)

 DEDLMO (Beginn der Melatoninausschüttung bei gedämpftem Licht)

-Dim Light Melatonin Onset (DLMO) is the time of evening at which endogenous melatonin in saliva or plasma rises above a defined threshold under dim ambient light (typically below 50 lux) which would otherwise suppress secretion.
-Standard thresholds are around 3 pg/mL in saliva or 10 pg/mL in plasma, sampled at 30-minute intervals.
-Formalised by Alfred Lewy and colleagues, DLMO is widely regarded as the gold-standard phase marker of the human circadian system because melatonin secretion is tightly controlled by the suprachiasmatic nucleus and is minimally confounded by sleep, posture, or activity.
-Clinically, DLMO is used to diagnose delayed and advanced sleep-wake phase disorders (DSPS/ASPS), to time exogenous melatonin and light therapy, to manage shift work and jet lag, and as a research outcome in chronobiology trials.
+Dim Light Melatonin Onset (DLMO) is a specific time in the evening.
+It is when your body's own melatonin, in saliva or plasma, rises above a set threshold.
+The measurement is done under dim light (typically below 50 lux), because brighter light would suppress melatonin.
+The standard thresholds are around 3 pg/mL in saliva, or 10 pg/mL in plasma, sampled every 30 minutes.
+Alfred Lewy and colleagues formalized it.
+DLMO is widely seen as the gold-standard phase marker of your circadian clock.
+That is because melatonin is tightly controlled by the suprachiasmatic nucleus, and is barely confounded by sleep, posture, or activity.
+Clinically, DLMO is used to diagnose delayed and advanced sleep-wake phase disorders (DSPS and ASPS).
+It also helps time melatonin and light therapy, manage shift work and jet lag, and serve as a research outcome in chronobiology trials.

 Sources